 - Ice Age 4 Ice Rink @ Winter Wonderland

 A pop-up ice rink at the annual Winter Wonderland in the south east corner of Hyde Park.
 Session times last 1 hour.
 Open from 23rd November until 6th January 2013.
 First sessions start at 10am, last session starts at 9pm.
 Adults £10.50/£13.50, Children £8.50/£9.50.
 Nearest tube: Hyde Park Corner (Piccadilly Line).
 To book, visit the Winter Wonderland website.
 For a sneak peek, check out MOAMG blog posting on Winter Wonderland.

 Temporary ice rink at Broadgate Circle in the City of London where you can actually turn up and skate without a need to book.
 Open from 9 November until 24th February 2013.
 Weekday sessions 12.15-9pm, weekends 9.30am-9pm.
 Adults £9, Children £7, Skate Hire £2.
 Nearest tube: Liverpool Street.
 For more information, visit Broadgate’s website.

 For more fun things to do around London this January and February, read my blog post Guide to what’s on in London in January and February 2013.

-Posted on 11 December 2012, in Activities, London, Tourist Attractions and tagged Broadgate, Canary Wharf, Hampton Court Palace, Hyde Park, ice skating, london, London Eye, Natural History Musuem, Somerset House, tower of london, Winter Wonderland.
+Posted on 11 Dec 2012, in Activities, London, Tourist Attractions and tagged Broadgate, Canary Wharf, Hyde Park, ice skating, London, London Eye, Natural History Musuem, Somerset House, tower of london, Winter Wonderland.
 Bookmark the permalink.
 7 Comments.